kayr/fuzzy-csv/README.md

-# FuzzyCSV is a simple light weight groovy data processing/shaping library to help you merge/append/query/ or manipulate CSV files or any tabular data.
+# FuzzyCSV is a simple light weight groovy data processing library to help you merge/append/query/ or manipulate CSV files or any tabular data.

 ### Use Cases

 FuzzyCSV is a lightweigt groovy data processing library that helps in shaping and cleaning your dataset before its consumed by another service.
-- Merging multiple csv files into one. i.e if you have two datasets with hundreds of columns and need to merge this data
-- Preparing and shaping sql result sets rendering the data in a report
-- Joining two datasets with using fuzzy matching logic
-- Data cleanup
-- 2nd level aggregations

 **Table of Contents**